apalarcon/LATTIN/README.md

   *  python 3 and the required modules on a cluster

-## The main packages required to run LATTIN are:
+## The packages required to run LATTIN are:

 ```
 - netCDF4